tamphi/BouncingBall-OpenCV/README.md

 Video transfer server and object tracking client
 ================================================

-This repo illustrates sever sending a video of a bouncing ball to client and client responding with the predicted location of the moving ball using OpenCV.
+This repo illustrates server sending a video of a bouncing ball to client and client responding with the predicted location of the moving ball using `OpenCV` and `aiortc`.

 Running
 -------